Insel Air: 2016: financial crisis and demise

 The local airline InselAir could resume its operations to and from Maiquetía, Valencia and Punto Fijo in Venezuela in the short term.
-On June 18, 2018 it was announced that an agreement was reached between a Curaçao delegation headed by the Minister of Finance, Kenneth Gijsbertha, and the Venezuelan Civil Aviation Authority (INAC).
+On June 18, 2018, it was announced that an agreement was reached between a Curaçao delegation headed by the Minister of Finance, Kenneth Gijsbertha, and the Venezuelan Civil Aviation Authority (INAC).
 The Minister of Finance traveled to Venezuela with InselAir representatives to hold meetings with Venezuelan aviation authorities that are of the utmost importance for the future and the survival of the airline.
 According to Gijsbertha, the agreement on resuming flights to Venezuela was 'big news for InselAir', which had not been flying to the neighboring country since March 2017.
 Venezuela's million debt to InselAir was one of the reasons that the government of Curaçao was forced last year to inject 18 million dollars (33 million guilders) into the airline.
 And due to this financial issue, the airline was forced to stop flights to various countries including Venezuela.
 InselAir had been in a financially difficult position since 2016, mainly as a result of too large of a workforce, setting up its own maintenance department that could not support itself, insufficient (financial) management and the need to pre-finance flights to and from Venezuela for too long.
 At the moment the airline still had a claim of about 67 million dollars on the Venezuelan currency exchange regulator Cencoex.

 In September 2018, it was revealed that discussions were in place between Insel Air and InterCaribbean Airways, based in Turks and Caicos, on the possible takeover and re-organization of Insel Air.
 Although plans were being worked on, and Insel Air also leased an Embraer 120 from InterCaribbean, the plans did not come to fruition.

 Insel Air ceased all operations on 16 February 2019 due to a negative financial outlook.

+Tidying up the airport

+In 2019 the removal started of nine out of service aircraft that were stored at the airport since the demise of Insel Air.
+After the first plane was removed and scrapped, the COVID-19 pandemic halted the clearance.
+The job was done in 2022 when the last three aircraft were removed.